IMTtugraz/PySeus/docs/source/development/tools.rst

 Custom Tools
 ============

-Just extend the *BaseTool* Class and add the class to the *PySeus.tools* list.
+Just extend the *BaseTool* class and add the class to the *PySeus.tools* list.